IR beam break sensor diagram with labels.

 Current Sensors

-AC Current Sensors
+Current Sensors For DCC

 I use this method more often than any other.